-Abuse can happen to anyone regardless of race, economic status, gender, sexual orientation, or where one lives.
-People stay in abusive relationships for many reasons including: fear, belief that their abuser needs help and will change, and because they care about the person.
+Relationship abuse can happen to anyone regardless of race, economic status, gender, sexual orientation, or where one lives.
+People stay in abusive relationships for many reasons including fear, belief that their abuser needs help and the abuser will change, and because they care about the person.

 You have rights in a relationship.
 Relationships should be built on a foundation of respect and should include qualities like honesty, openness, trust, support, and understanding.

 Relationship Abuse can be defined a pattern of behavior in any relationship (whether familial, romantic, intimate, friendship, etc.) that is used to gain or maintain power and control over another person.
 Abuse can be physical, sexual, emotional, verbal, economic or psychological actions or threats of actions that influence another person.
 This includes any behaviors that may frighten, intimidate, terrorize, manipulate, hurt, humiliate, blame, injure or wound someone.